Edminsson/universalviewer/README.md

 # Universal Viewer Package
 This repo is a fork of Universalviewer/Universalviewer.

-The purpose is to make a npm package that only contains a distfolder.
+I want to make a npm package that only contains a dist folder.
 The package is supposed to contain the National Archives of Sweden's version of Universalviewer.